Hermann Otto Solms: Member of Parliament, 1980–2013

 Solms was a member of the Bundestag (MdB) between 1980 and 2013, serving as Deputy Chairman from 1985 to 1991, and as Chairman of the FDP Bundestag parliamentary group from 15 January 1991 to 26 October 1998.

 Following the 1998 elections Solms was selected to serve as Vice President of the Bundestag, under the leadership of President Wolfgang Thierse.
 In his capacity as vice president, he was also a member of the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.
 He was selected for this office again in 2002, 2005 and 2009.

 In the negotiations to form a coalition government with the Christian Democrats – both the Christian Democratic Union (CDU) and the Christian Social Union in Bavaria (CSU) – following the 2009 federal elections, Solms led the FDP delegation in the working group on taxes, national budget, and financial policy; his counterpart from the CDU was Thomas de Maizière.
 He did not run for a parliamentary seat in the 2013 elections after having failed to be selected for the first position on the Hesse FDP state list in December 2012.
 His term as Member of Bundestag expired on 22 September 2013.

-Member of Parliament, 2017–present
+Member of Parliament, 2017–2021

 In the 2017 federal elections, Solms was again elected to the Bundestag.
 At the age of 76 years, he opened the parliament's first session.
 In the (unsuccessful) negotiations to form a coalition government with the CDU/CSU and the Green Party following the elections, he was part of the FDP delegation.
 Since 2018, he has been serving as deputy chairman of the Berlin-Taipei Parliamentary Circle of Friends.

 In late 2019, Solms announced that he would not stand in the 2021 federal elections but instead resign from active politics at the end of the parliamentary term.